 When people traditionally think of power wheelchairs, they picture large, bulky machines.
 Not anymore!
 Here are my favorite compact electric wheelchair models:

 Seat widths available: 16'' or 18''

-It's portable too, disassembling into three light pieces, and can carry people up to 250 pounds.
-And with a total width of 21.5 inches, it will have no problem navigating through ADA accessible doors, and even smaller ones.
+It's portable too, disassembling in four steps, and can carry people up to 300 pounds.
+And with a total width of 22 inches, it will have no problem navigating through ADA accessible doors, and even smaller ones.

 Other things I like about the WHILL – while perhaps not too relevant to its ability to sneak through small spaces – are its armrests, back rest cushion, USB port and the super cool iPhone app that connects to your chair via Bluetooth.
 Plus, it's an excellent chair for all terrains, so it can easily transition from indoors to outdoors and vice-versa.

 Seat width: 17'' x 17''

 Another electric scooter that is versatile and easily disassembles, the Go-Go Sport can hold people up to 325 pounds.
 It's a lightweight mobility device, with a 36'' turning radius and a compactable, foldable seat.
 My favorite feature is the nifty basket up front, and I like the novelty and simplicity of having three wheels instead of four.

 The overall width of its base is 21.25 inches, making this another excellent option to scoot through narrow doors.

 So there you have it.
 It is not impossible to navigate the narrow world in a wheelchair.
 In fact, it's even possible to power through doors that are too small to meet ADA standards on a brand new, snazzy powerchair.